We arrived in Jackson, Kentucky on Wednesday and caught up with some of the kids at LBJ Elementary School.

 She also acts as a go-between for sponsors and children.
 Gaunce sends letters and gifts to Allison through Genevieve, who checks them over before delivering them to the 7-year-old.

 “I think that’s a good thing because you don’t really know what people might be sending the child,” Gaunce said.
 “She can open it up and make sure they’re appropriate.
 I like that process.”

 It’s one of the things that especially pleased her about Children Incorporated.

 “They are a loving family unit.
 I would love to meet Allison and give her a hug but I don’t think she needs that – she has a good family.”

 “Before you even sign up, you know what the program is like,” she said.
 “It’s very straightforward.”

 Children Incorporated uses volunteer coordinators in each location to manage support efforts.
 The volunteers are locals – school resource counselors in Kentucky or nuns in Bolivia – and already know the children and their families well.
-That helps build trust among client families and ensures continuity so children can rely on continued support, both physical and emotional.
+That helps build trust among client families and ensures continuity so children can rely on continued physical and emotional support.

 “It’s a wonderful program,” Gaunce said.
 “I have nothing but good things to say about it.”